starrematte/Elmedeno/README.md

 ## Basic Usage

-Elmedeno is very easy to use.
+Elmedeno is very easy to use :tada:.
 You simply import Elmedeno, instanciate it with the framework you want to use and then pass the **request** and **response** objects from your chosen framework into the Elmedeno function.
 Elmedeno will return the original response object with various headers set to improve security